ONSgeo/HexMapping/README.md

 With a COMPRESSION FACTOR of CF=3 the large gaps are reduced while clearly retaining the overall pattern.
 One can then zoom into the map and label it far more effectively.

 Where clusters of spatial units could cause unreasonable distortions of the overall pattern, these can be extracted to inset maps alongside the general map.
 Unlike the earlier example, areas not selected for inset mapping are not disadvantaged.
 Furthermore, generating individual hexmaps for the inset areas results in a better approximation to their actual shape than can be achieved by creating a single overall hexmap.
 Both basic and compressed hexmap variants (with the inset areas extracted) can more accurately display the areas around the periphery of the inset areas (see around London).

 The West Midlands region encompasses some to of the most rural and some of the most urban parts of England, giving rise to a 700-fold size difference between smallest and largest of the 735 MSOAs in the region.
 It is therefore not practicable to produce an MSOA-level choropleth, graduated or proportional symbol, or basic hexmap of the entire region (scale 1:820,000).
-On the other hand, a compressed hexmap (at 1:525,000) can succeed.
+On the other hand, a compressed hexmap can succeed, as the compression pemits zoomed-in view, equasting to a scale of 1:525,000.

-Regional and multiple compression
+## Regional and multiple compression

 For some hierarchical geographies (e.g. Local Authorities within regions within countries) with distinct spatial patterns, and where it may be important to retain these, it may be desirable to initially generate regional hexmaps before combining these into a hexmap for the whole geography.
 Projection, HEXSIZE and other parameters must be common across all regions.

-But each regional hexmap will have its own CxC drawing the individual hexes inwards, and this will cause gaps to open up between regions.
-The datasets should then be merged into a single shapefile, and the gaps can then be manually removed by shifting the hexes of one region towards the other, respecting the common hexagonal mesh.
+But this will result in the CxC of each regional hexmap drawing the individual hexes inwards, and this will cause gaps to open up between regions.
+The datasets should then be merged into a single shapefile, and the gaps can then be manually reduced by shifting the hexes of one region towards the other, respecting the common hexagonal mesh.

-If excessive space between the individual hexagons on a compressed hexmap is disturbing, this may be reduced by one or more further round(s) of compression.
+If excessive space between the individual hexagons on a compressed hexmap disturbs, this may be reduced by applying one or more additional round(s) of compression.

-Other scales
+## Other scales

-Local
+### Local

 The methodology may have applicability well beyond the scales normally used for cartography, and well beyond social geostatistics.
 Whether the application of this techniques to data at these scales, and which are inherently three-dimensional, is helpful or even appropriate, must be left to the relevant subject experts.
 We offer it as a proof of concept.

 Our first example is a set of marine biology sample points in a small part of Plymouth harbour, used with permission of Dr Benjamin Ciotti of the University of Plymouth’s School of Marine Biology.
 The x-y location of each sampled point was recorded along with depth and data on the various species found there.
 Given the clustering and dispersal of the sampling points, employing proportional symbols in their actual locations would be inefficient, with both large gaps and overlaps.
 The sampling data may be communicated more effectively with a compressed hexmap.

-Microscopic
+### Microscopic

 Zooming right in, we have generated a compressed hexmap from an electron microscope image of the brain of a fly.
 In the absence of spatial data on the image (covering 4mm2), and purely as a proof of concept, I converted the image file to vectors and applied a simple Cartesian coordinate system.
 I then created and mapped a simple (and meaningless) 8-value categorical scale.

-Cosmic
+### Cosmic

 Looking further afield, the technique may also be used at the cosmic scale.
 The HYG Database is a meta-catalogue containing over 120,000 stars.
 It includes the x,y,z, Cartesian coordinates of the star (in a system based on the equatorial coordinates as seen from Earth), distance from earth and a range of other fields.
 Once a suitable buffer is generated for each point to create polygons, a compressed hexmap may easily be generated for any subset of the catalogue.
 We have generated a compressed hexmap of all the stars within ten parsecs of Sol (our sun).

-Summary
+## Summary

 We have created a tool that can be used to quickly and efficiently create hex-based equal area cartograms from any dataset that includes cartesian or projected coordinates, regardless of the scale.
 It is most suitable for datasets where the area of polygons, or the distances between points, is highly variable.

-The script requires a polygon input.
+The tool can create BASIC or COMPRESSED hexmap from ESRI shapefile *polygon* input.
 A point dataset must first be converted to polygon by generation of buffers.

-Your polygon dataset must then be placed in the INPUT_POLYGON folder, whose location is defined in script ‘HexTool__Setup.py’.
+Your polygon input dataset must be placed in the INPUT_POLYGON folder, whose location is defined in script ‘HexTool__Setup.py’.

-Within ‘HexTool__Setup.py’, select basic or compressed hexmap.

 It must also be added to ‘HexTool__Geographies.py’ as GEOGRAPHY_NAME.
 You also have to select values for HEXSIZE, HEXORIENTATION and COMPRESSION_FACTOR.
 Note that a value is required for COMPRESSION_FACTOR even if you are creating a basic hexmap.
 Use ‘3’ as the default.

-Run ‘HexTool__Setup.py’.

 Geometry and image files will be generated and placed in the output folders specified.